Soupra-D/Lelit-Marax-Dashboard/README.md

 - ~# chmod +x reporters.py
 - ~# nohup ./reporters.py >/dev/null 2>&1 &

+## System D

+You can add a service to restart the script every day.
+It is also easier to restart the app if it crash.

+Place the pyLelit.service file in /etc/systemd/system/

+- To see the status : systemctl status pyLelit
+- To restart : systemctl restart pyLelit

 ## Docker

 You can install docker on your raspberry pi, or use a server.